sapcc/mosquitto/README.md

-Building the docker container is a two step process:
+Building the docker container is a multi-step process:

  1. Build the custom mosquitto apk packages for alpine linux (using a build container).
  2. Build the custom mosquitto auth plugin also packaged for alpine (using a build container).